umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/api/relation/index.md

 ## Get by parent id

-Get a list of relations by their parent's guid id.
+Get a list of relations by their parents GUID ID.

 **URL**: `/relation/parent/{id}`